 According to the before-mentioned white paper a Full GC will be triggered whenever the heap fills up.
 In such a case the young generation is collected first followed by the old generation.
 If the old generation is too full to accept the content of the young generation, the young generation GC is omitted and the old generation GC is used to collect the full heap, either in parallel or serial.
 Either way the whole heap is collected with a stop-the-world event.
 The same is true for a continuous heap strategy, as apart from the concurrent strategy every GC run is a Full GC!

 In case of the concurrent GC the old generation should never fill up.
 Hence it should never trigger a major GC, which is of course the desired goal.
-Unfortunately the concurrent strategy will fail if too many objects are constantly moved into the old generation, the old generation is too full or if there are too many allocations altogether.
+Unfortunately, the concurrent strategy will fail if too many objects are constantly moved into the old generation, the old generation is too full or if there are too many allocations altogether.
 In that case it will fall back on one of the other strategies and in case of the Sun JVM will use the Serial Old Collector.
 This in turn will of course lead to a collection of the complete heap.
 This was exactly what was reported via the MXBean prior to Update 23.

 Now we have a good and useful definition of a major GC.
 Unfortunately since JDK6 Update 23 we cannot monitor for a major GC in case of the concurrent strategy anymore.
 It should also be clear by now that monitoring for major GCs might not be the best way to identify memory problems as it ignores the impact minor GCs have.
-In one of my next posts I will show how we can monitor the impact garbage collection has on the application in a better way.